-Our caring Student Housing and Residential Life (SHRL) team is made up of 7 Resident Advisers, 1 Residential Life Coordinator, and 1 Director.
-Together, we work closely with on and off-campus partners to support the students we serve in Hunter Hall.
+Our caring Student Housing and Residential Life (SHRL) team is made up of Front Desk staff (students), Resident Advisors (students), as well as two professional staff members (the Director and Residential Life Coordinator).
+Together, we work closely with on and off-campus partners to support the students and guests we serve in Hunter Hall.
 From assisting students grappling with their college journey to connecting students to their campus community, we are here to help ensure our students are able to Live, Learn, and Engage.

 Director, Student Housing and Residential Life